suchinton/C-_stuff/oop_cpp/prog_03/readme.txt

-C prog to impliment concept of call by reference
+C prog to implement concept of call by reference